awilli32/jsmini/01-Class-Activities/09-SQL/4/Activities/02-Stu_Mine_the_Subquery/README.md

 ### Instructions

 #### With Subqueries
-* Using subqueries, identify all actors who appear in the film ALTER VICTORY in the `pagila` database.
+* Using subqueries, identify all actors who appear in the film ALTER VICTORY in the `sakila` database.

 * Using subqueries, display the titles of films that the employee Jon Stephens rented to customers.

 #### With Joins
-* Using a join, identify all actors who appear in the film ALTER VICTORY in the `pagila` database.
+* Using a join, identify all actors who appear in the film ALTER VICTORY in the `sakila` database.

 * Using a join, display the titles of films that the employee Jon Stephens rented to customers.